 The small Maria Reiche Museum (admission US$1.50).
 Though disappointingly scant on information, you can see where she lived, amid the clutter of her tools and obsessive sketches, and pay your respects to her tomb.
 To return to Nazca Peru, flag down any passing bus.

 Scripted but interesting multilingual lectures on the lines are given every evening at Nazca´s small planetarium.

-At the Cantallo aqueducts (admission US$1), just outside town, you can descend into the ancient stonework by means of spiraling windows - a wet, claustrophobic experience.
-The popular Cemetery of Chauchilla (admission US$1.50), 30 km south of Nazca Peru, will satisfy any macabre urges you have to see bones, skulls and mummies.
+At the Cantallo aqueducts (admission US$1), just outside town, you can descend into the ancient stonework using spiraling windows - a wet, claustrophobic experience.
+The popular Cemetery of Chauchilla (admission US$1.50), 30 km south of Nazca Peru, will satisfy any macabre urges you have to see bones, skulls, and mummies.
 A dirt road travels 25 km west to Cahuachi, an important Nazca center still being excavated.